 There are no known definitive indicators that a young person is vulnerable to radicalisation, but there are number of signs that when combined may increase the risk.
-These are signs which school staff should be aware of in relation to the Prevent strategy.
+These are signs which school staff should be aware of in relation to the Prevent Duty.

-Signs of vulnerability include:
+Signs of vulnerability include, but are not limited to:

 - underachievement

 - being in possession of extremist literature

 - poverty

 - social exclusion

 - traumatic events

 - global or national event

 - religious conversion

 - change in behaviour

 - extremist influences

-- conflict with family over lifestyle
+- · conflict with family over lifestyle

 - confused identify

-- victim or witness to race or hate crimes
+- · victim or witness to race or hate crimes

 - · rejection by peers, family, social groups or faith

 - isolation from peers

 - becoming withdrawn in class

 - disengagement from work

 - aggressive behaviour towards peers

 - rebelling against school rules

 - attendance change in pattern